markhary/codility/README.md

 -->

 ## Tests
 Tests are located in the `test` directory.
-Tests have the same name as the Lesson.
+Tests have the same name as the Lesson with the word Test concatenated, e.g. `LessonTest`.

 ### Dependencies